wagtail/rfcs/draft/rfc-13-page-locking.rst

 Open Questions
 ==============
 Should a lock automatically be released?
-- This is possible, but only when the lock can automatically be extended, ie by using websockets or regular ajax calls.
+- This is possible, but only when the lock can automatically be prolonged, ie by using websockets or regular ajax calls.